On Repressive Sentimentalism

 Abortion proponents have to shift our minds’ eyes back to the embryo from the “fetus.”
 As the years go on, there are ever better reasons for people to become immune to anti-abortion extremists’ bizarre intuition that an embryo could be a person.
 Modern sexual practices and hospital in vitro fertilization have made it increasingly unintuitive.
 On the anti-abortion view a large number of “persons” must currently be sitting in IVF-clinic refrigerators around the country.
 Medically assisted reproduction fertilizes multiple embryos for each one that a woman has implanted in the womb.
 Why not picket for their interests?
 Liberate them to a countertop, where they’ll continue to have no attributes whatsoever?
 Most people who aren’t religious fundamentalists don’t picture an embryo as a person; for that matter, it often feels as if anti-abortion people think of the embryo as a person mostly polemically, or on principle—they say “Life begins at conception,” but don’t picture “conception”—they picture babies.
 It’s also a strike against sentimental feelings about embryos that we’re always leaving the stray prerequisites of them lying around, in the ovum that gets ﬂushed into a tampon every month with menstruation or the sperm left in a condom or wiped on a masturbator’s handkerchief.
 You’re romanticizing materials that generally are waste.
 An embryo is a tiny, contingent bundle of cells that needn’t have come together.
 The substance of a baby is in a woman’s contribution of nine months’ blood, nutrients, energy, life, and time.

-To defend abortion from within this realm of baby-thinking, you have to pull in two directions: once, toward the embryo and away from the “fetus”; again, away from the “fetus” and toward the child.
+To defend abortion from within this realm of baby-thinking, you have to pull in two directions: once, toward the embryo and away from the “fetus”; again, away from the “fetus” and toward the child. ((Advanced-stage fetuses, rather than embryos or children, are at the center of anti-abortion agitation because of mind-numbing philosophical conundrums (what are being and becoming? when does a seed become an apple? can nonexistent people have interests in their possible future existence?) that arise around issues of parts and wholes, transition, and possible versus actual existence.
+Advanced-stage fetuses become valuable because fetuses look, when medically imaged in different scans, quite recognizably like models or statues of human babies.
+Pro-lifers emphasize the most confusing phase of development in the womb, in other words, so that the timid ratiocinator can be shifted to the more direct, but misleading, test of “sight” and carefully colored pictures.
+If you remove the fetus from the womb at this point, you still have a clot of matter without personal attributes, but with reminders, premonitions, or homologies of a human person.))
 The anti-abortion case likes to take the real person you can talk to out of abortion—the woman—by claiming contrary and overriding interests for an invisible and mute ﬁgure, the possible child.
 But possible children aren’t really as discouraging to women’s liberation as they’re often thought to be.
 A lot of people, for example, share an intuition that goes something like this: any of a woman’s children, let’s say her ﬁrst, is her ﬁrst child regardless of the month or year she started gestating him, or the ovulation window she chose to work within.
 This is certainly the picture parents and children work with. (“Mom, why didn’t you have me when you were younger?”
 “Because I was still in school, honey!”—We don’t answer, “If I had, you wouldn’t exist,” and not because we’re shielding the child from strongly felt ontological problems.)
 And it’s a fact that no mothers in America stay pregnant for the entire period that they could, from age 13 to 45.
 They are choosing one pregnancy-window, or a few, from a possible thirty or so.
 Nor do women who have an abortion forswear childbearing over a lifetime.
 What the anti-abortion position does is to insist on the willy-nilly creation of a class of children (from the millions of possible children who can be created, or not created, at any moment, by all of our choices) who are speciﬁcally those that are not wanted.
 It prefers unwanted children to wanted—forcing children into existence when they are likely to have worse lives, less happiness, more sorrow, more pain, rather than when they are likely to have better lives.

 The sentimental pro-abortion commercials I’d like to see would be the TV spots that feature kids born to loving mothers who had abortions earlier.
 “Thank God my Mom had me when she could afford to care for me.
 Thank God she had me when she could love me, instead of having to give me up for adoption.
 I’m glad Mom chose to have me when she was an adult; now my Mom and Dad love each other.
 Thank God people let my Mom make her own decision about it.”
 If it’s sometimes intuited as unreasonably selfish when a woman isn’t willing to contribute nine months’ worth of blood, energy, and time to bear a possible person that comes into her womb (as we might be obliged to donate a kidney to a donor-match), it’s not in the least selﬁsh for any woman to choose when she wants to contribute all these things.
 As for the strictly punitive, “personal responsibility” impulse—which says, “Well, she chose to risk getting pregnant!”—until one is prepared to forbid doctors from coming to the aid of the “responsible” parties to other unintended but foreseeable events that alter someone’s life (ﬁreworks accidents, motorcycle accidents, toothpick-down-the-throat canapé accidents), it’s not clear why abortion is different.